roilanhv/ROLi/README.md

 have been developed based on more readily available measures, such as the temperature and humidity measured in meteorological stations.
 Several empirical expressions to estimate the emissivity of the atmosphere in clear sky conditions (e\_{ac}) and cloud cover fraction (C) are available in the literature.
-However, when applied to different regions, those in which they were obtained, uncertainty in the estimation increases.
+However, when applied to regions different from those in which they were obtained, uncertainty in the estimation increases.